Contact a lawyer now

 In a typical divorce case, several issues are taken into consideration altogether, and then a decision comes regarding the separation.
 Bifurcation allows faster judgment on several issues that need clarification as soon as possible.

-To exemplify, you can request for a bifurcated-divorce to the court before other marital issues are resolved.
-The court will take your request into consideration.
-Therefore, you may get a sooner divorce decision from the court.
+To exemplify, you can request a bifurcated divorce from the court before other marital issues are resolved.
+The court will consider your request.
+Therefore, you may get a divorce decision sooner from the court.
 The court will then allow you and your ex-spouse to resolve other related issues within yourselves.
 If that is not possible, the court will swoop in and provide a judgment.

 Sometimes you may not want to wait a whole year to be legally permitted to marry again.
 Even though you will be required to wait around 6 months after the judgment, it is better to have a final decision and then wait.

 In addition to this, bifurcation can speed up the divorce process.
 For instance, property division is one of the most complex areas related to divorce.
-When the court is asked to bifurcate the property division decision, other processes may complete faster.
-Smooth completion of the most complicated area can quicken other simpler aspects in the process.
+When the court is asked to bifurcate the property division decision, other processes may be completed faster.
+Smooth completion of the most complicated area can quicken other simpler aspects of the process.

 What are the Benefits of a Bifurcated Divorce?